MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 : Relics placed on terminals can only be interacted with if all terminals in that room have had a relic on them prior.
 : Placing a Resonant Shard on a terminal will refresh the duration of Terminal Resonance.
 Placing a Resonant Shard on the second terminal set will spawn an Aegis on the unused terminal.
 Placing a Resonant Shard and Aegis on the third terminal set will spawn a Taken Essence on the unused terminal.

-: Relics can be taken from the terminal after all active relics are placed.
-Relics that go OoB will respawn on the terminal that they were last placed on.
+: Relics can be taken from a terminal set after all active relics are placed.
+Relics that go below the death plane will respawn on the terminal that they were last placed on (and therefore can be taken freely, given no Curbed Resonance).

 **Ingresses / Glyph Doors**
 : Ingresses are doors that are required to be opened to progress through the encounter.